 - Rexing V1LG Dual Channel dash cam: This dual-lens dash cam provides high quality and high-res images from front and rear cameras.
 It has a built-in GPS logger, G-sensor, and looper recording.
 It retails at around $170.

 If you are looking for a quick-to-install and reliable dashcam to identify high-risk behavior and prevent accidents, this option fits the bill.
 It’s also a great option to protect drivers in the case of accidents and to increase the overall effectiveness of your safety program.

 KeepTruckin is an integrated fleet management platform designed for fleets of all shapes and sizes, with solutions spanning GPS tracking, driver safety, Electronic Logging Device (ELD) compliance, fuel effiency, and dispatch.
 Which this means that you can add a host of other tools to the KeepTruckin Smart Dashcam, giving you everything you need to manage your fleet, all in one place.

 Add your own KeepTruckin Smart Dashcam review to help other drivers decide whether it’s right for them.

-Unfortunately, the cost of the KeepTruckin Smart Dashcam is not available without making a call to the company.
+Unfortunately, the cost of the KeepTruckin Smart Dashcam is not available without making a call to the company or visiting their website.
 KeepTruckin does state that the dashcam can be used with any of its plans and requires a minimum of the $25 fleet management plan.